tans27/tans27/README.md

 ## ⚡️ A Few Quick Facts

-- 📅 I used to work for Diligo Holdings Jsc
+- 📅 I used to work for Diligo Holdings Jsc, VTC NETVIET
 - 🔭 I’m currently looking for a new job
 - 🌱 I’m currently learning Front-end dev
 - 👯 I’m looking to collaborate on Github